 Jola Cora was born in Chêne-Bougeries, Switzerland to a Swiss Italian father and Polish mother.
 She went to school in Geneva and spent her summer vacations in Warsaw until she was 14 when she moved with her mother and her sister to Warsaw, Poland and spent her summer vacations in Geneva.

-Her first passion was ballet but at the age of 12 she decided to become an actress.
+Her first passion was ballet but at the age of 12 she decided to become an actress, inspired by Winona Ryder.

 She started to write at 11, first poems and soon novels, later plays and screenplays as well as articles and essays.

-She became an actress at 15 playing in Teatr Nowy in Warsaw.
+She became an actress at 15 playing in Teatr Nowy, Warsaw.

 She started making her own movies back in Warsaw.
 She made three shorts, two features and a documentary, all on video, training her craft.
 She also studied acting in Warsaw where she continued to play in film and theater.